guikarai/PE-LinuxONE/index.md

 ## Enabling Linux to use the Hardware
 ### 1. CPACF Enablement verification
 A Linux on IBM Z user can easily check whether the Crypto Enablement feature is installed and which algorithms are supported in hardware.
 Hardware-acceleration for DES, TDES, AES, and GHASH requires CPACF.
-Issue the following command /proc/cpuinfo to discover whether the CPACF feature is enabled on your hardware.
+Issue the command shown belowto discover whether the CPACF feature is enabled on your hardware.
 ```
 root@crypt06:~# cat /proc/cpuinfo